 The Convergence Center is the region’s most ambitious new education ecosystem for engineering and applied science.
 It is made up of 25,000 sqm of mixed-use facilities on a 15,000 sqm plot perched on top of the Hrazdan river gorge.
 With a budget of over 25 million euros, the project will create an open platform and a vibrant community bringing together learning and entrepreneurship and connecting students, young professionals and local ventures to their global peers.

-The TUMO Center for Creative Technologies is hosting an international open competition for the design of the Convergence Center.
+The TUMO Center for Creative Technologies hosted an international open competition for the design of the Convergence Center.
 The center’s architecture will be one of its strategic assets.
 It will signal the project’s vision through a design concept that reflects attention to a livable environment fostering open collaboration in the innovation ecosystem of the future.

 Marie Lou Papazian is the founding CEO of the TUMO Center for Creative Technologies and previously led the Education for Development Foundation.
 She holds a degree in Computing in Education from Columbia University.
 She is trained as an engineer and has been lead construction manager on major building projects in New York City.